Philippine Electrical Code Summary

 4. Capacity Requirements.
 Two or more services shall be permitted:

-a) Where the capacity requirements are in excess of 2,000 amperes at a supply voltage of 600 volts or
+a) Where the capacity requirements are in excess of 2,000 amperes at a supply voltage of 600 volts or less; or

 b) Where the load requirements of a single-phase installation are greater than the serving agency normally supplies through one service; or